Enjoy PG&E outdoor recreational facilities

 Reservations require a 2 night minimum.

 The PG&E camping season is generally Memorial Day through Labor Day.
+The 2017 season may start later than previous seasons due to unpredictable conditions.
 Campgrounds may open sooner and close later for first come first serve.

 Open/close dates and reservation season dates are posted here.